 If your vision is blurred or if you notice a cloudy patch forming on your eye, you may have developed cataracts.
-For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Adrienne Chan at Total Focus Northgate and Dry Eye Clinic in Glengarry, Edmonton today.
+For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Jay Torbeih at Total Focus Northgate and Dry Eye Clinic in Glengarry, Edmonton today.

 Q&A With Our Eye Doctor in Glengarry, Edmonton, Alberta

 What's the best treatment for cataracts?

 Although many people use glasses to manage cataract symptoms and improve their deteriorating vision, the only way to really treat cataracts is via surgery.
 You may want to delay the procedure, but once your quality of life is affected to the degree that it’s difficult to drive or perform everyday tasks, it’s time to have cataract surgery.